votoznotna/go-sqlite3-rest-api/README.md

 ## Getting Testing

-1. Have [REST Client] (https://marketplace.visualstudio.com/items?itemName=humao.rest-client) plugin installed for your VSC.
+1. Have [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) plugin installed for your VSC.
-2. Run \*.http scripts from api-test folder of the project.
+2. Run \*.http scripts from /api-test of the project's root folder.